mindspore-ai/models/official/nlp/bert/README.md

 - **Q: Why the modification in yaml config file doesn't take effect?**

   **A**: Configuration is defined by both `yaml` file and `command line arguments`, additionally with the `ini` file if you are using `ascend_distributed_launcher`.
 The priority of these configuration is **command line arguments > ini file > yaml file**.

+- **Q: Why the time of graph compile become longer and the memory become larger in boost mode?**

+  **A**: Because the boost mode divides the data of different sentence lengths in the data set into buckets by customizing the dataset, so as to speed up the network training.
+This operation will enable more graph optimization to speed up the performance, so the compilation time will increase.
+At the same time, additional data queues are used in the customized data to store the bucket data, so the memory will increase.
+User can also refer to [custom dataset](https://www.mindspore.cn/tutorials/zh-CN/master/advanced/dataset/custom.html) and define the data according to own needs.